turbot/steampipe-plugin-github/docs/index.md

   # The GitHub personal access token to authenticate to the GitHub APIs, e.g., `ghp_3b99b12218f63bcd702ad90d345975ef6c62f7d8`.
   # Please see https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token for more information.
+  # The installation access token that enables a GitHub App to make authenticated API requests for the app's installation on an organization or individual account.
+  # Please see https://docs.github.com/en/rest/apps/apps?apiVersion=2022-11-28#create-an-installation-access-token-for-an-app for more information.
   # Can also be set with the GITHUB_TOKEN environment variable.
   # token = "ghp_J1jzniKzVbFJNB34cJPwFPCmKeFakeToken"